Crypto Chart of Accounts Design: Structuring the Ledger for Digital Assets (2026)

 France: the ANC 2026-01 recast

-The Règlement ANC n° 2026-01 du 9 janvier 2026 recast the French PCG section on "crypto-actifs et assimilés" (replacing the old "jetons" terminology), mandatory for financial years opening on/after 1 January 2027 (early application possible); Règlement ANC n° 2026-02 covers banking establishments separately.
-A French entity's CoA must follow that recast section — confirm the specific account treatment against the current ANC text with an expert-comptable; do not assume a particular PCG account number (see ANC 2026-01 crypto accounting).
+The Règlement ANC n° 2026-01 du 9 janvier 2026 recast the French PCG section on "crypto-actifs et assimilés" (replacing the old "jetons" terminology), mandatory for financial years opening on or after 1 January 2027, with early application possible; the separate Règlement ANC n° 2026-02 covers banking establishments.
+A French entity's chart of accounts has to follow that recast section.
+Confirm the specific account treatment against the current ANC text with an expert-comptable, and do not assume a particular PCG account number (see ANC 2026-01 crypto accounting).

 Practical guidance

-- For France, follow Règlement ANC 2026-01 (FY ≥ 2027) — no assumed PCG numbers.
+- For France, follow Règlement ANC 2026-01 (financial years from 2027) without assumed PCG numbers.

-- Add accounts for each activity type (staking, fees, issuance) as it appears.
+- Add accounts for each activity type — staking, fees, issuance — as it appears.

 Further reading